Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 Can people smoke inside?

 Indoor smoking is banned, but outdoor terraces are often smoking-friendly.
-If you’re sensitive to smoke, request indoor seating when you arrive.
+Request indoor seating on arrival if sensitive to smoke.

 Cards or cash?